 - Recreational Therapist

-The overarching objective of treatment at Acadia Montana is to establish a degree of stabilization that permits the young person to safely return to his or her home environment and/or to community-based service providers.
+The overarching objective of treatment at our residential treatment center in Montana is to establish a degree of stabilization that permits teens and adolescents to safely return to his or her home environment and/or to community-based service providers.

-Depending upon a resident’s specific treatment plan, his or her experience at Acadia Montana may feature the following elements:
+Depending upon a resident’s specific treatment plan, his or her experience at Acadia Montana Treatment Center may feature the following elements:

-Medication management: At Acadia Montana, we use psychopharmacology as part of a resident’s personalized treatment plan when it has been determined that medications can be of assistance to the resident.
+Medication management: At our residential treatment center for adolescents and teens, we use psychopharmacology as part of a resident’s personalized treatment plan when it has been determined that medications can be of assistance to the resident.
 The medications prescribed at Acadia Montana are used to minimize disruptive symptoms, optimize social and cognitive functioning, and prevent relapse.
-Patients requiring medications are evaluated and closely monitored by a psychiatrist, a registered nurse, or an internal medicine MD.
+Adolescents or teens at our treatment center requiring medications are evaluated and closely monitored by a psychiatrist, a registered nurse, or an internal medicine MD.
 Patient medication education and legal guardian consent are required for all medications prescribed in a non-emergent event at Acadia Montana.
 While we strive to limit the amount and types of medications given to young people, we recognize that medication can be a valuable tool in helping residents to regain the self-control and insight that is necessary for recovery.

 Individual therapy: All residents will have a minimum of one individual therapy session each week.
 These one-on-one sessions are ideal opportunities for young people to process successes and setbacks, address issues that they may be hesitant to bring up during group sessions, and receive productive feedback from their therapist.
 When clinically necessary and appropriate, such as in times of crisis, residents may be scheduled for additional individual therapy sessions.

-Group therapy: Group therapy is an essential component of the treatment experience at Acadia Montana.
+Group therapy: Group therapy is an essential component of our treatment program for adolescents and teens at Acadia Montana.
 With the guidance and structure provided by a trained professional, groups allow residents to share their thoughts, learn from the experiences of others, and practice healthy interpersonal communication skills.
 Groups are conducted every day, and address a wide range of issues.
 The following are among the topics that may be addressed during a resident’s time at Acadia Montana.

 - Anger management